-Sowing: You can sometimes find seedlings of cilantro, but it is usually started from seed.
-You can start seed indoors, 4 – 6 weeks before your last frost date, but cilantro doesn’t transplant well and want to wait and direct seed 1 – 2 weeks before your last frost date.
+Sowing: It is becoming more common to find seedlings of cilantro, but it is often started from seed.
+You can start seed indoors, 4 – 6 weeks before your last frost date, but cilantro doesn’t transplant well.
+It is just as easy to wait and direct seed 1 – 2 weeks before your last frost date.
 Succession plant a new batch every couple of weeks, to prolong your harvest and take advantage of its short season.

 Cilantro/Coriander seeds are actually fruits that contain 2 or more seeds.
 That means you will get more than one plant from each seed.
 You can either thin the seedlings or let them all grow.
 They don’t live long enough to squeeze each other out.

-Although cilantro is a cool weather herb, it is still frost sentitive.
+Although cilantro is a cool weather herb, it is still frost sensitive.
 Keep the row covers handy and protect your plants if extreme weather is predicted.

-Gardeners in USDA Zones 8 and up will have better luck with fall sowings, succession sowing into winter.
+Gardeners in USDA Zones 8 and up will have better luck with a fall sowing of cilantro.
+You can even succession sow into winter.
 Even cool season gardeners can start seed in late summer, to harvest up until frost.

 The biggest challenge growing cilantro is that it seems to bolt the minute it’s ready to start being harvested.
 That’s because cilantro responds to the length of daylight.
 It will bide its time, during the short days of spring or fall, but the long days of summer signal it to set flowers and go to seed.
 You can stall it for a little while, by shading it, keeping it well watered, and harvesting leaves often, but it will eventually go to seed.

 The only way around this summer bolting is to succession plant often.
 You will need to pamper the seed by keeping the soil moist and cool, or it might not germinate at all.
 These plants will still go to seed, but if you stagger your plantings, you should get a few good harvests from each.